In rowdy scene, House censures Rep. Adam Schiff over Trump-Russia investigations

 In the censure resolution against Schiff, Luna also cited a report released in May from special counsel John Durham that found that the FBI rushed into its investigation of Trump’s campaign and relied too much on raw and unconfirmed intelligence.

-Durham said investigators repeatedly relied on "confirmation bias," ignoring or rationalizing away evidence that undercut their premise of a Trump-Russia conspiracy as they pushed the probe forward.
+Durham — who testified before the House Judiciary Committee on Wednesday — said investigators repeatedly relied on "confirmation bias," ignoring or rationalizing away evidence that undercut their premise of a Trump-Russia conspiracy as they pushed the probe forward.
 But he did not allege that political bias or partisanship were guiding factors for the FBI's actions.

-Trump had claimed that Durham’s report would reveal the “crime of the century” and expose a “deep state conspiracy” by high-ranking government officials to derail his candidacy and later his presidency.
-But the investigation yielded only one conviction — a guilty plea from a little-known FBI employee — and the only two other cases that were brought both ended in acquittals at trial.

 “The vote and debate will happen imminently,” the email read, asking recipients to donate to help him fight back.
 “Once more, I have to be on the House floor to listen as MAGA Republicans push false and defamatory lies about me.”